 What is a dental loan?

 A dental loan is a type of personal loan used to pay for dental surgery and other dental costs.
 Like many medical loans, they tend to be unsecured.
-This means lenders rely on your credit score and ability to repay rather than forcing you to put up collateral.
+This means lenders rely on your credit score and ability to repay rather than requiring you to supply collateral.

 How do dental loans work?

 Compare lenders that offer loans to pay for dental work

 What can I use a dental loan for?